 3. Difficulty in Accessing Data: In file management system, the program is designed for generating ad hoc reports.
 It means that program is for not general purpose and is data dependent.
 For example: Suppose administrator want to see list of all the customers holding the saving banks account who lives in particular city.
-Administrator will not have any program already written to generate that list but say he has a program which can generate a list of all the customers holding the savings account.
-Then he can either provide the information by going thru the list manually to select the customers living in the particular locality or he can write a new program to generate the new list.
+Administrator will not have any program already written to generate that list but say he has a program which can generate a list of all the customers holding the savings by going thru the list manually to select the customers living in the particular locality or he can write a new program to generate the new list.
 Both of these ways will take large time which would generally be impractical.